finos/rune-dsl/documentation/documentation.rst

    or WorkflowStep -> businessEvent -> primitives -> quantityChange exists
      then "NEWT"

-- <ExtractionExpression1> ``then`` <ExtractionExpression2>
+- <ReportExpression1> ``then`` <ReportExpression2>

-Extraction statements can be chained using the keyword `then`, which means that extraction continues from the previously extracted point.
+Report statements can be chained using the keyword `then`, which means that extraction continues from the previously extracted point.

 The syntax provides type safety when chaining rules, whereby the output type of the preceding rule must be equal to the input type of the following rule.
 The example below uses the TradeForEvent rule to find the Trade object and ``then`` extracts the termination date from that trade